Carl Henkel Brewers - COFFEE & TEA with a soul.

 A young company with a family tradition, that’s us: Carl Henkel GmbH.

 My great-grandfather, Carl Henkel, started his eponymous company in Korbach, in the northern part if Germany, back in 1903.
 It exists even today and is run by my brother Harald and his family.
 We had no desire to deny our origins.
 Rather, we feel a connection with the family tradition and its values.

 My family and I have been living and working in Lucerne, Switzerland, since 1999.
 We are located at the centre of Europe, which is ideal for us for maintaining contact with our customers.
-The goods are shipped from Germany — our warehouse is in Unna, located centrally on the edge of the Ruhr region.
+The goods are shipped from Germany — our warehouse is in Braunschweig, located centrally in the middle of Germany.

 Great-grandfather Carl Henkel in his shop in Korbach